whatheheckisthis/Intent-to-Auditable-Trust-Object/README.md

 ---

-## 4. Threat Model & Scope

-IATO is designed for **Regulated Environments** where the cost of failure is absolute.

-* **In-Scope:** Zero-day exploits (reframed as invalid transitions), Byzantine node behavior, and quantum-enabled side-channel attacks.
-* **Out-of-Scope:** Physical hardware destruction and human social engineering.
-IATO ensures the **Internal Soundness** of computation; it does not solve for external environmental dependencies.

----

-## 5. Research Intent & Validation
+## 4. Research Intent & Validation

-This repository serves as a self-directed research workflow for exploring the intersection of **Dynamical Systems** and **Kernel Security**.
+This repository serves as a self-directed research workflow for exploring the intersection of dynamical systems and kernel security.
 Validation is not sought through consensus-based peer review, but through:

 1. **Formal Verification:** Proving the Lyapunov Decrease Lemma.
-2. **Kernel Enforcement:** Demonstrating XDP_DROP on invariant-violating packets.
+2. **Kernel Enforcement:** Demonstrating `XDP_DROP` on invariant-violating packets.
 3. **Atomic Determinism:** Ensuring zero floating-point drift across heterogeneous compute nodes.

 ---